Aragonese

 - Family And Social Structure

-- Family is the cornerstone of Aragonese society, with strong ties between extended family members.
-Social gatherings and communal activities are central to community life.
+- Family remains the cornerstone of Aragonese society, with extended family ties and close-knit communities.

 - Discipline And Behavior